pavanrouthu/Test_Airwallex/README.md

 git clone https://github.com/pavanrouthu/Test_Airwallex.git

 Step 2:
-Open the Postman utility and select the Import option.
-Select the “Import File” tab from the dialog and select Test_Airwallex_collection.json collection.
+Open the Postman utility and select theÂ ImportÂ option.
+Select theÂ â€œImport Fileâ€Â tab from the dialog and select Test_Airwallex_collection.json collection.

 Step 3:
-Also, import “environment.json” file into Postman utility to get access to the URL.
-URL has been externalized from the tests so that service endpoint url is configurable and same tests can be run in different environments just by changing the value of “host_name” and “host_port” fields.
+Also, import â€œenvironment.jsonâ€ file into Postman utility to get access to the URL.
+URL has been externalized from the tests so that service endpoint url is configurable and same tests can be run in different environments just by changing the value of â€œhost_nameâ€ and â€œhost_portâ€ fields.

 To import environment.json follow the steps below:

-1. From Postman utility, navigate to “Manage Environments”
+1. From Postman utility, navigate to â€œManage Environmentsâ€
 2. Click on Import button
 3. Choose environment.json file and the file gets imported into Postman.